dojo/framework/src/stores/README.md

 Dojo 2 stores provides a centralized store, designed to be the **single source of truth** for an application.
 It operates using uni-directional data flow.
 This means all application data follows the same lifecycle, ensuring the application logic is predictable and easy to understand.

+__Note__: Do you need a centralised store?
+Lifting state up to parent widgets and using local state are likely to be sufficient in less complex applications.

 ## Basics

 To work with the Dojo 2 store there are three core but simple concepts - Operations, Commands and Processes.